French and Portuguese Movie Night

 At a computer, students and faculty discuss together

-Students of French, Italian, Portuguese, and Spanish who want research experience regularly participate in the following opportunities.
+Students of French, Italian, Portuguese, and Spanish who want research experience regularly participate in the opportunities below.
 Talk to your professors to learn more about ways you can develop projects, presentations, and publications.

 Gain experience